joelvandiver/joelvandiver.com/site/docs/blog/posts/2024-01-09-development-integration.md

 ### Isolate

 At the first level, we should develop our service in complete isolation from all other services.
 This gives us the freedom to prototype and to iterate on our service more rapidly.
+We can use our standard tooling for development a service in a given framework.